ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 RETURN block
 ============

-After the shebang, the copyright line, the license, the ``ANSIBLE_METADATA`` section, ``DOCUMENTATION`` and ``EXAMPLES`` blocks comes the ``RETURN`` block.
+After the shebang, the coding, the copyright line, the license, the ``ANSIBLE_METADATA`` section, ``DOCUMENTATION`` and ``EXAMPLES`` blocks comes the ``RETURN`` block.
 This section documents the information the module returns for use by other modules.

-If your module doesn't return anything (apart from the standard returns), this section of your module should read: ``RETURN = ''' # '''``
+If your module doesn't return anything (apart from the standard returns), this section of your module should read: ``RETURN = r''' # '''``
 Otherwise, for each value returned, provide the following fields.
 All fields are required unless specified otherwise.

 :return name:
   Name of the returned field.

   :description:
     Detailed description of what this value represents.
+Capitalized and with trailing dot.
   :returned:
     When this value is returned, such as ``always``, or ``on success``.
   :type: